drivera53/flatcoin/README.md

 Welcome to FlatCoin!
 This App was develop as a Flatiron School Sinatra project.
 I developed this app to help users practice building a cryptocurrency portfolio and react to the markets in real time using fake money (10000 free FlatCoins), they can also compete against their friends or coworkers to earn their spot at the top of the leaderboards.

 # Installation
-Fork this repository and Install all of the required gems:
+Fork this repository and Install all of the required gems: (If you run into issues try deleting `Gemfile.lock` and then `bundle install` again.)
 ```ruby
 bundle install
 ```